The Amazing World of Wolf Behavior

 The wolf (Canis lupus) is a carnivorous mammal belonging to the Canidae family.
 Currently, about 50 subspecies of wolves are recognized, although it’s a subject that’s currently under discussion due to the similarities between some of them.

-Its height varies between 60 and 90 centimeters (2 to 3 feet) and can reach 130 in length (4 feet) – including the tail.
+Its height varies between 60 and 90 centimeters (2 to 3 feet) and they can reach 130 cm in length (4 feet) – including the tail.
 Males are usually larger than females and can reach a weight of 90 kilograms (200 pounds).

 They’re capable of adapting to different ecosystems depending on the species: tundra, rocky or mountainous environments, grasslands, forests and even in deserts.
 You can find them throughout the northern hemisphere.

 Their diet is fundamentally carnivorous and opportunistic, and they hunt large prey when they live in groups and small mammals when they’re alone.

 Wolves live in strongly hierarchical groups.
 They’re intelligent animals, with a rich and varied communication typical of herds with complex family relationships.
 They’re also territorial, so they can be aggressive if they feel invaded or threatened.

 Their habits are fundamentally nocturnal, and at night they can travel long distances in search of food.
 They can also be active during the day, but are more likely to be found resting.